mysociety/fixmystreet/install/install-script.md

 of that instance will be used.

-For example, if you wish to use a new user called `fms` and the hostname `fms.example.org`, creating a virtualhost just for that hostname, you could download and run the script with:
+For example, if you wish to use a new user called `fms` and the hostname `fixmystreet.127.0.0.1.xip.io` (xip.io is a very helpful service for development, allowing easy domain/wildcard domain usage without having to edit your hosts file), creating a virtualhost just for that hostname, you could download and run the script with:

     curl https://raw.github.com/mysociety/commonlib/master/bin/install-site.sh | \
-        sudo sh -s fixmystreet fms fms.example.org
+        sudo sh -s fixmystreet fms fixmystreet.127.0.0.1.xip.io

 Or, if you want to set this up as the default site on an EC2 instance, you could download the script and then invoke it with: